Monoammonium Phosphate (MAP)

 No special precautions are needed with the use of MAP.
 The slight acidity associated with this fertilizer reduces the potential for NH₃ loss to the air.
 MAP can be placed in close proximity to germinating seeds without concern for NH₃ damage.
 However, MAP used in foliar spray or added to irrigation water, shouldn’t be mixed with calcium or magnesium fertilizers.

 MAP has good storage and handling properties.
 Some of the chemical impurities (such as iron and aluminum) naturally serve as a conditioner to prevent caking.
 Highly pure MAP may have a conditioner added or may require extra care in handling to prevent clumping and caking.
-As with all P fertilizers, employ appropriate management practices to minimize any nutrient loss to surface or drainage water.

 A high purity source of MAP is used as a feed ingredient for animals.
 The NH₄⁺ is synthesized into protein and the H₂PO₄⁻ supports a variety of metabolic functions in animals.